Poove Poochooda Vaa: Plot

-David's friend Alex visits his home and recognizes Sundari who is the friend of his sister.
+David's friend Alex visits his home and recognises Sundari who is the friend of his sister.
 He immediately rushes to inform her father about her whereabouts.
 When David asks for the reason, he informs him that Sundari is counting her last days.
 Sundari met with an accident a few days ago.
-She was treated and discharged from the hospital; however, she was diagnosed with some brain disorder which requires a major operation for survival, which does not guarantee to save her life.
-Sundari does not want to lose her life without enjoying it and she cannot tolerate the hard feelings of her family and hence she came out uninformed.
-David feels very bad for behaving rudely with Sundari and he apologizes to her for his acts.
+She was treated and discharged from the hospital; however, she was diagnosed with brain disorder which requires a major operation for survival, which does not guarantee to save her life.
+Sundari does not want to lose her life without enjoying it and she cannot tolerate the pain of her family and hence she came away uninformed.
+David feels very bad for behaving rudely with Sundari and he apologises to her for his acts.

 Sundari's father Sundaram visits Poongavanthamma's house to pick up his daughter, but Poongavanthamma neither allows him to come inside nor to explain why he had come.
 Sundaram seeks the help of the town's Church priest and headmaster of the town's school to allow him to take his daughter with him.
 Sundari gets promises from everyone including her father that her grandmother should not know about her condition.
-Poongavanthamma and Sundari get into a quarrel one night and Sundari is compelled to tell the truth about her by herself.
-Poongavanthamma visits the church that night itself and expresses that she has no objection to take Sundari for operation and she would make her sleep as Sundari would not go with them while she is awake.
-As said so she makes her sleep and Sundari is transported in an ambulance for the operation.
+Poongavanthamma and Sundari get into a quarrel one night and Sundari is compelled to tell the truth about her health.
+Poongavanthamma visits the church that night and expresses that she has no objection to take Sundari for operation and she would make her sleep as Sundari would not go with them while she is awake.
+Sundari is transported in an ambulance for the operation.
 All others except David leave the place and David sees Poongavanthamma fixing the doorbell again, hoping that it would again be rung by her granddaughter Sundari.